CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 ### Creating data

-In the following, we will create a new API endpoint to create a new hotel in the table `hotels` of the `cyf_hotels` database.
+In the following, we will add a new API endpoint to create a new hotel in the table `hotels` of the `cyf_hotels` database.
 As a reminder, here is an example of a SQL insert statement to add a new hotel:

 ```sql
 INSERT INTO hotels (name, rooms, postcode) VALUES ('New Hotel', 5, 'ABC001');
 ```

 As we create a new record in the database, we will add a new POST endpoint in the `cyf-hotels-api` project from last class.
-Moreover, we need to be able to pass some parameters to this API endpoint such as the hotel name, the number of rooms and the postcode, so we can use it to create different hotel.
+Moreover, we need to be able to pass some parameters to this API endpoint such as the hotel name, the number of rooms and the postcode, so we can use this API to create different hotel.
 These parameters can be sent in the body of the request.
-To access parameters in the body of the request with Express.JS, we need to add the module `body-parser` to the `cyf-hotels-api` project:
+To access the parameters in the body of the request with Express.JS, we need to add the module `body-parser` to the `cyf-hotels-api` project:

 ```
 npm install --save body-parser